osmandapp/docs/content/osmand/map/point-layers-on-map.md

 ## Street-level imagery

 [Street-level imagery (Mapillary)](https://docs.osmand.net/en/main@latest/osmand/plugins/mapillary) are green points on the map.
 Street-view photos attached to these points.
+You can create a filter and select what photos you would like to display on the map.
+In order to open street-view photo you need to press on the green point.

 ![Mapillary filter](/assets/images/map/mapillary_filter.png) ![Mapillary street view](/assets/images/map/mapillary_street-view.png)

-Enable / disable Mapillary on the map:
+Enable / disable Street-level imagery on the map:

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.street_level_imagery %}